RConsortium/S7/spec/design.md

     newObject(classes = classes)
   }
 )

+ClassUnion("character", "NULL")
+ClassUnion(Range, NULL)
 ```

 ## Properties

-A property is an encapsulated component of the object state that is publicly accessible via a simple syntax.
+Properties store the data needed by an object.
+Properties of an object can be accessed using `@`/`@<-` or `prop()`/`prop<-`.
+Setting the properties of an object always triggers validation.

-The motivation for properties is that R users expect transparency; they want to get to the actual data inside an object and directly manipulate it to get their work done, without worrying about bespoke APIs.
+Properties are less encapsulated than their equivalents in most languages because R users expect transparency and want to get to the actual data inside an object and directly manipulate it to get their work done.
-Properties support typical usage while protecting encapsulation and hiding implementation details.
+Properties this support typical usage while still providing some ability to encapsulate data and hide implementation details.

-Compared to S3 attributes, properties are considerably stricter: a class defines the names and types of its properties.
-Compared to S4 slots, properties enable an object to change its internals without breaking existing usage because it can provides a custom accessor that redirects to the new representation.
-There will be built-in support for emitting deprecation messages.

 Every property definition has a:

 -   A **name**, used to label output for humans.
--   An optional **class** (or class union**)**.
+-   An optional **class** (or class union).
 -   An optional **accessor** function that overrides getting and setting, much like an active binding (by default, the value is stored as attribute, like S3/S4).

 Property objects are created by `newProperty()`: